Countries with the Most Similar Food to Venezuela

 The Least Similar Cuisines to Venezuelan Food

-Four of the five countries with the least similar food to Venezuela are located in Africa.
+Three of the five countries with the least similar food to Venezuela are located in Africa, while the other two are in the South Pacific.
 Moreover, these countries are not as developed as Venezuela, so they are more heavily dependent on starches in their diet.
-In addition, four of the five countries are landlocked.

-1. South Sudan is a country in the middle of Africa.
+2. South Sudan is also in the middle of Africa.
 Cassava is its staple food, however the country eats a lot of sorghum as well.
 Porridge is one of the most popular dishes in the country.
 In addition, South Sudanese cuisine features a variety of sauces and condiments made with peanuts, sesame seed, unlike Venezuelan cuisine.

 Related: The 10 Least Similar Countries to Venezuela